June 2, 2016

 Zwena has mastered the magickal powers of Obeah, which is a West African religion very similar to voodoo.
 She enhances her powers through the use of talismans and magickal trinkets.

 Not much is known about Zwena’s origins.
 Though she is Bajan through and through, her family and ancestry have always been a mystery to those who have come across her.
-Some say she hails from a small town west of Salmond near North Point.
-Others say she was made from clay and bark deep in the heart of the Barbados wilderness.
+Some say she hails from a small town west of Salmond, near North Point.
+Others say she was made from clay and bark, deep in the heart of the Barbados wilderness.
 Plus, nobody knows exactly how old she really is.
-Regardless of where Zwena is from or how old she is though, two things are known: she is magickal and she is not to be trifled with.
+Regardless of where Zwena is from, or how old she is, two things are known: she is magickal, and she is not to be trifled with.

 WEIGHT: 94 lbs.

 Soon after she settled in a remote area outside of Bridgetown, she used her spells to enchant a group of male workers who were passing by on a closed road.
 Once under her command, she made them build her a small house to live in.
 The men chopped down trees and built the home, along with all the furniture inside.
 After they were done many months later, she instructed them to go into Bridgetown and each find one seamstress a piece, and send them to her, along with all their cloths and materials, under the promise of high wages to be paid for their work.
 She gave the men a gold coin each to hand the ladies for enticement.
 The men did so, and a short time after the seamstresses arrived.
 Zwena immediately enchanted the women, and forced them to fashion curtains, rugs, ceremonial attire, regular clothes, blankets, sheets, pillows, and mattress covers for her.
 When they were done, the women returned to Bridgetown.
 Then, just as it was with the men she enchanted, the women lost all recollection of what happened the second they stepped foot in their homes.